 Science of Meditation

-A study conducted by Harvard Medical School concludes that a meditating brain has greater memory retention.
-Some scientists even suggest that certain meditation techniques result in increased grey matter in the hippocampus, i.e. the part of the brain responsible for memory and learning.
+A study conducted by Harvard Medical School concludes that a meditating brain has more excellent memory retention.
+Some scientists even suggest that specific meditation techniques result in increased grey matter in the hippocampus, i.e. the part of the brain responsible for memory and learning.

 Interestingly, mediation could also act as a pain reliever.
 A Wake Forest Baptist University research claims that a meditative mind could inhibit the pain levels by 40% and the related sensations by almost 60%, as opposed to morphine and other medical drugs that reduce pain by less than 25%.

 Stress reduction is one of the most known reasons people adopt the practice of meditation.
 This consequently helps with anxiety issues as well.
-People with psychological distress, mood swings or discontentment often practice different types of meditation to control their mind and change their outlook towards life.
-Evidently, meditation compliments mental health quite well.
+People with psychological distress, mood swings or discontentment often practice different types of meditation to control their minds and change their outlook towards life.
+Meditation compliments mental health quite well.

 How Meditation Improves Mental Health

 Life in modern times is hard as it is.
 Plus, the complexities of daily life make it hard for some people to deal with their everyday problems.
-Calm meditation techniques could aid in tackling day-to-day stressors, be it an occupation burnout or a strained relationship.
+Calm meditation techniques could aid in tackling day-to-day stressors, be it occupation burnout or a strained relationship.
 Just like a physically-ill body requires the help of a physician, a tired and heavy mind requires some attention as well.
-It is a globally understood fact that meditation can have a profound impact on one’s mental health.
+It is a globally understood fact that meditation can profoundly impactental health.
 People increasingly believe that it helps in raising concentration levels and lowering stress-related anxiety and depression.
 While meditation might not solve your actual problems, it could certainly give you the strength to deal with them.

 Top Meditation Techniques for Beginners and Experts